AngelCanovas/Auto-Clicker-for-Steam-Cookie-Clicker/README.md

 # More to come (Hopefully)
-- Change button of the mouse for auto click
+- Make the pixel counts of the features resposive with the screen resolution
 - Add/Remove delay between clicks with +/-
-- Reduce size of application & add suport to different cpu architectures
 - Improve visual graphics & Optimizations
 - Solve issue: Can't stop the clicker instantally when press the bind key while barrel roll, golden click or automated buyer active